Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: MST, DSU

 For the given set of $N$ particles in the event $\{ p_i \}_{i=1}^N$, the graph $G = (V, E)$ is defined with: \begin{itemize} \item Vertices: $V = \{ p_1, p_2, \dots, p_N \}$, \item Edges: $E = (p_i, p_j)$. \end{itemize}

 The MST-based procedure is adapted for particle clustering, where particles are treated as vertices, and edges represent proximity relationships.
-The weights of the edges implicitly defined by a distance threshold (''clusterization radius'' $r_{clust}$) in the $(i,j)$ pair center-of-mass frame:
+The weights of the edges implicitly defined by a distance threshold (``clusterization radius'' $r_{clust}$) in the $(i,j)$ pair center-of-mass (COM) frame:

-Usually, MST in the context of the ''clustering'' in the heavy-ion collisions is understood as an algorithm which relies on the coordinate space only, however, in the authors opinion, it is not limited to this and could therefore be extended by including the momentum space too or any other physically justified criteria.
-Thus, a possibility to check the proximity in the momentum space between two baryons in the center of mass frame of the checked pair is also available: $\Delta p = \mathbf{p}_i' - \mathbf{p}_j'$, where $\mathbf{p}_i'$, $\mathbf{p}_j'$ are baryons momentum are in the pair COM frame.
+Here $(x_i', y_i', z_i')$ and $(x_j', y_j', z_j')$ denote the spatial coordinates of particles $i$ and $j$ after Lorentz transformation to their two-particle center-of-mass frame.
+Usually, the ``MST'' in the context of the ``clustering'' in the heavy-ion collisions is understood as an algorithm which relies on the coordinate space only, however, in the authors opinion, it is not limited to this and could therefore be extended by including the momentum space too or any other physically justified criteria.
+Thus, a possibility to check the proximity in momentum space for baryons in the center‑of‑mass frame of the checked pair or cluster is also available.
+For a pair, the two baryons are boosted to their pair COM frame and the pair is accepted only if each baryon satisfies condition $|\mathbf{p}_i'| < \Delta p$.
+For a cluster, the merged system is boosted to its COM frame and the merge is accepted only if all constituents satisfy $|\mathbf{p}_i'| < \Delta p$.
+Here $\mathbf{p}_i'$ is the momentum of baryon $i$ after Lorentz transformation to the relevant center-of-mass frame (pair COM for a two-particle check, or cluster COM for a cluster check).
+The parameter $\Delta p$ here is the upper cut on the absolute momentum of each constituent in this frame.

 The Disjoint Set Union (DSU), also known as Union-Find, is a data structure that efficiently manages a partition of a set of elements into disjoint (non-overlapping) subsets, for the first time described in \cite{DSU}.
-It supports two primary operations: \begin{itemize} \item Find: determines the representative (or ''root'') of the subset containing a given element.
-Two elements are in the same set if and only if their ''Find'' operations return the same representative. \item Union: merges two subsets into a single subset. \end{itemize}
+It supports two primary operations: \begin{itemize} \item Find: determines the representative (or ``root'') of the subset containing a given element.
+Two elements are in the same set if and only if their ``Find'' operations return the same representative. \item Union: merges two subsets into a single subset. \end{itemize}

-For the given event with $N$ particles and a ''roots'' array $S$ the DSU structure manages: \begin{enumerate} \item Initialization: $S[i] = i, \quad \forall i \in \{0, 1, \dots, N-1\}.$
+For the given event with $N$ particles and a ``roots'' array $S$ the DSU structure manages: \begin{enumerate} \item Initialization: $S[i] = i, \quad \forall i \in \{0, 1, \dots, N-1\}.$

 \item Find Operation:

 with path compression: $S[i] \leftarrow \text{find}(S[i])$.